 Dr Delia Cortese is Senior Lecturer in Religious Studies and University Religious Studies Co-ordinator.
 She is also Middlesex University Link Tutor for several collaborative partner institutionsdelivering MU-validated programmes in the areas of Theology and Religious Studies.
 She holds a PhD in Islamic Studies awarded by the School of Oriental and African Studies, University of London.
 Her other academic qualifications include:

 Dr Cortese was also post-doctoral fellow of the Istituto Universitario Orientale, Napoli (now Universita' di Napoli L'Orientale) carring out research on women in the Fatimid period (see publications).

 She is Fellow of the Royal Asiatic Society of Great Britain and Ireland.
 Prior and, for some time, in conjuction with her work at Middlesex University, she was Visiting Professor in Religious Studies at Regents' American College London and Research Assistant (Middle East Department), Bernard Quaritch LTD, Antiquarian Booksellers.

-Dr Cortese's current and past external appointments are:
+Dr Cortese's past external appointments were:

 She is affiliate member of the following professional associations:

 Dr Cotese explains her research, why it's important and how it teaches her students.

 Women and the Fatimids in the World of Islam. (with S. Calderini).
 Edinburgh: EdinburghUniversity Press, 2006.

 Arabic Ismaili Manuscripts: The Zahid Ali Collection.
 London: IB Tauris, 2003.

 Arabic and other Ismaili Manuscripts.
 London: I.B.
 Tauris, 2000.